sifteo/thundercracker/docs/doxygen/src/asset_workflow.md

 ### Effects

-While the included tracker fully supports playing notes, it has incomplete built-in effect, standard effect and volume column support.

-The following standard effects are not yet supported:
+The included tracker implements a subset of the effects available in XM modules.
+The following standard effects are not yet available:

 * Automatic instrument vibrato
 * Fadeout

-The following volume column effects are supported:
+The following volume column effects are implemented:

 * Set volume (0x10 - 0x50)
 * Volume slide down (0x6#)